Better Business Bureau warns of scam company claiming to operate out of Greenville

 “I did a little homework on it more, read through their website and I was like OK, I’m going to go for this, this is awesome, finally I got a job,” said Araiza.

-The single Texas mother of three, who lost her hospitality job during COVID shutdowns, was eager to get off unemployment.
+The single mother of three from Texas, who lost her hospitality job during COVID shutdowns, was eager to get off unemployment.

 “I was like this job sounds too good to be true, but at the same time their paperwork, I was like why would they send me all this paperwork,” said Araiza.